labmus-ufrj/Animove/docs/docs/tools/z-project.md

 If not, the resulting image will have separate channels, which may or may not be interpreted as RGB by your software.

 The conversion is [handled by OpenCV](https://docs.opencv.org/4.12.0/de/d25/imgproc_color_conversions.html), using the proportions: 0.114 * B + 0.587 * G + 0.229 * R

+## Invert before operation
+Invert each frame before performing the operation.

 ## Initial Frame
 One-indexed frame number.
 Inclusive.
 Can be visualized as opening the video in ImageJ and looking at the slice number.